rishikaboinapally/FashionX-ray/README.md

 The Virtual Try-On feature allows users to virtually try on clothes.
 This component uses state-of-the-art computer vision techniques to overlay selected apparel onto the user's image, providing a realistic preview of how the clothes would look when worn.

 ![Virtual Try-On](./images/image2.jpeg)

+## Presentation

+For more details, you can check out the [Fashion X-ray Presentation](./images/Presentation.pdf).